rakeshdhote/Udacity-Self_Driving_Car_NanoDegree/P4_Advanced_Lane_Finding/ReadMe.md

 ### 3.4 Apply a perspective transform to rectify binary image ("birds-eye view")

-Next, the detected lanes needs to be transformed by perspective transformation to birds-eye view for line fitting and curvature calculations.
+Next, the detected lanes need to be transformed by perspective transformation to birds-eye view for line fitting and curvature calculations.
 The perspective transformation is conducted by mapping the source points (envelope of detected lanes) and destination points.
 The mapping of source points (intersection of red lines) and destination points (intersection of blue lines) is presented in the following figure.

 |Source  | Destination |
 | ------------- |:-------------:|